salmon: A Symbolic Linear Regression Package for Python: Automatic model building

-The procedure produced a model associated with the lowest BIC score, but at the cost of violating what some would consider best modeling practices: namely, the inclusion of interactions and higher-order terms without main effects and lower-order terms. \citep{cox1984interaction} For example, \code{(Fireplace)(Style)(SqFt-E(SqFt))\^{}2)} is included, but not \code{(Fireplace)(Style)} or \code{(Fireplace)(Style)(SqFt-E(SqFt))}.
+The procedure produced a model associated with the lowest BIC score, but at the cost of violating what some would consider best modeling practices: namely, the inclusion of interactions and higher-order terms without main effects and lower-order terms \citep{cox1984interaction}.
+For example, \code{(Fire?)(Style)(Sq.
+Ft.-E(Sq.
+Ft.))\^{}2)} is included, but not \code{(Fire?)(Style)} or \code{(Fire?)(Style)(Sq.
+Ft.-E(Sq.
+Ft.))}.

 Due the object-oriented nature of \pkg{salmon}, the package can keep track of inter-variable relationships.
 To employ this feature, we simply specify the parameter \code{naive=False} when calling the \code{stepwise} function: